 Substances with limited water solubility and substances with a tendency to sorb to environmental matrices or test vessels have been identified as challenging substances for P as well as for B assessment.
 The difficulties associated to P assessment will rather lead to false positives.
 The uptake into microorganisms might be slowed down or hindered within the boundaries of the test setup, leading to a reduced observed biodegradation then theoretically possible under environmental conditions.
 For B assessment, for the same reasons the opposite will be the case, i.e. the test will rather lead to false negatives.

 Only the dissolved fraction of the substance is available for uptake in the BCF test, but dissolution kinetics is slow and the substance might also sorb to the test vessels.
 This might lead to an underestimation of the BCF within the test setup (Jonker & Van Der Heijden 2007).
 Improved analytical procedures for poorly water soluble substances exist, allowing determination of the freely dissolved fraction (Schlechtriem et al. 2016).
-Therefore, for substances with limited water solubility and high tendency to sorb, we recommend establishing a mandatory testing strategy for bioaccumulation that accounts for its analytical difficulties, such as e.g. mandatory reporting of freely dissolved fraction or radiolabelling the substance in order to increase the limit of detection in BCF studies.
+Therefore, for substances with limited water solubility and high tendency to sorb, we recommend establishing a mandatory testing strategy for bioaccumulation that accounts for its analytical difficulties, such as e.g. mandatory reporting of freely dissolved fraction or radio-labeling the substance in order to increase the limit of detection in BCF studies.
 The trigger could be set at a certain water solubility, and also implemented into the IT-mass screening for identification of potentially biased BCF studies.

 The terms “poorly water soluble” and “highly sorptive” are sometimes used interchangeably, which makes sense considering neutral, hydrophic substances.
 However, the term “highly sorptive” could be better defined, depending on the context, maybe even for different molecular interactions: As for e.g. NER “sorption” may not only include Koc/Kow driven sorption but also ionic interactions or covalent bonding.
 Deriving trigger values considering physico-chemical properties related to water solubility and sorption could help choose the appropriate testing regimes and identify possible uncertainties (e.g. loss of substance due to sorption, reduced bioavailability due to limited solubility).